 5. Think Outside the Box

-Finally, don’t be afraid to think outside the box when it comes to your logo.
-There are no set rules for what a logo should look like, so feel free to experiment with different design elements until you find something that you love.
+Finally, don’t be afraid to think outside the box regarding your logo.
+There are no set rules for a logo, so feel free to experiment with different design elements until you find something you love.

-By following these tips, you can create a logo that is both unique and original.
-And, if you’re still not sure how to get started, our team of branding experts at LogoVent can help.
+By following these tips, you can create a unique and original logo.
+And, if you’re still unsure how to get started, our team of branding experts at LogoVent can help.
 We specialize in creating custom logos that are perfect for any business.

 Reasons to Copyright or Trademark Your Logo